 Indiana to see 1-cent gas tax increase

-Lawmakers passed a bill last year that raised the 18-cent per gallon tax by 10 cents in order to fund road repairs.
+Lawmakers passed a bill ast year that raised the 18-cent per gallon tax by 10 cents in order to fund road repairs.

 The Journal Gazette reports that the 1-cent increase that goes into effect next month was part of a smaller section of the bill.
 The increase is part of an annual inflationary adjustment that’ll continue through 2024.